 \underline {Notation/definition:} \ We denote by $\pi: \mt \rightarrow M$ the universal covering of $M$, and by $\pi_1(M)$ the fundamental group of $M$, considered as the group of deck transformations on $\mt$.
 The lifted foliations to $\mt$ are denoted by $\wls, \wlu$.
 If $x \in M$ let $\ls(x)$ denote the leaf of $\ls$ containing $x$.
 Similarly one defines $\lu(x)$ and in the universal cover $\wls(x), \wlu(x)$.
 If $\alpha$ is an orbit of $\Phi$, similarly define $\ls(\alpha)$, $\lu(\alpha)$, etc...
 Let also $\wwp$ be the lifted flow to $\mt$.

 .1in The deck transformations will also be called covering translations.

 We review the results about the topology of $\wls, \wlu$ that we will need.
-We refer to \cite{Fe3,Fe4} for more details and proofs.
+We refer to \cite{Fe4,Fe6} for more details and proofs.
 We note that in \cite{Fe4} the definitions and results are stated for the more general situation of pseudo-Anosov flows, which imply the statements here.
 In a pseudo-Anosov flow one allows finitely many $p$-prong orbits, with $p \geq 3$.
+The orbit space is denoted by $\oo$ which is the quotient space $\mt/\wwp$.
 The orbit space of $\wwp$ in $\mt$ is homeomorphic to the plane \cite{Fe1,Fe4}.
-The orbit space is denoted by $\oo$ which is the quotient space $\mt/\wwp$.
 There is an induced action of $\pi_1(M)$ on $\oo$.
 Let

 be the projection map.
 It is naturally $\pi_1(M)$ equivariant.
 If $L$ is a leaf of $\wls$ or $\wlu$, then $\Theta(L) \subset \oo$ is homeomorphic to $\rrrr$.
 The foliations $\wls, \wlu$ induce $\pi_1(M)$ invariant $1$-dimensional foliations $\oos, \oou$ in $\oo$.
 If $x$ is a point of $\oo$, then $\oos(x)$ (resp. $\oou(x)$) is the leaf of $\oos$ (resp. $\oou$) containing $x$.